Lin-Kyi/lin-kyi.github.io/_pages/about.md

 * Student Volunteer, Who Are You?!
 Adventures in Authentication Workshop, 2021

 ### Personal
 My hometown is Toronto, Canada 🍁.
 I am fortunate to be living in Germany for the duration of my PhD, where I have been able to easily travel around and visit new places.
-In the first year of my PhD, I went to 3 continents, or 11 countries for both work and fun: Canada, Germany, France, England, Scotland, Austria, Belgium, UAE, South Korea, United States, and Italy (so 12 countries if you count Vatican City).

 In my free time, I enjoy hiking, watercolour painting, [painting on hikes](https://en.wikipedia.org/wiki/En_plein_air), playing the [ocarina](https://en.wikipedia.org/wiki/Ocarina), and dabble in various crafts such as knitting, bookbinding, sewing, and scrapbooking.